SBI International Transfer: Fees, Rates & Limits 2026

 Countries to send money with SBI

-Payments can be made to over 200 countries although RBI restrictions apply to payments to Nepal, Bhutan, Pakistan and Mauritius.
-Payments can be made in USD, GBP, EUR, AUD, SGD, CAD, AED, NZD and 89 other currencies.
+Payments can be made to over 200 countries in 90+ currencies, although RBI restrictions apply to certain remittances to Nepal and Bhutan.
+Payments can be made in USD, GBP, EUR, AUD, SGD, CAD, AED, NZD and many other currencies.

 SBI international transfer limits

-It's also helpful to know that you can only send up to a maximum of 500,000 INR to any beneficiary within the first 4 days of adding that beneficiary to your SBI account.
+It's also helpful to know that you can only send up to 500,000 INR to a new beneficiary within the first 4 days of adding them.

-In-branchUSD 250,000 or equivalent per transaction / per day
+In branchUSD 250,000 or equivalent per transaction or per day

-USD 25,000 or equivalent per transaction / per day
+Through INBUSD 40,000 or equivalent per transaction or per day

 How to receive an international transfer with SBI